UCSB women’s tennis advances to NCAA second round - Santa Barbara News-Press

 The No. 24 UCSB women’s tennis team erased a 3-0 deficit to beat No. 26 Kansas 4-3 Friday in the first round of the NCAA Tournament at the Stanford Regional.
-The win advances the two-time reigning Big West Champion Gauchos (21-6, 9-0) to the second round tomorrow at 1:00 P.M. when they will take on the winner of the match between No. 15 Stanford and Southeast Missouri State.
+The win advances the two-time reigning Big West Champion Gauchos (21-6, 9-0) to the second round, where they will take on the winner of the match between No. 15 Stanford and Southeast Missouri State.

 The win is Santa Barbara’s twelfth straight, tying a program record set last season.
 It is also the second NCAA Tournament win in program history, with the other also being a 4-3 first-round victory over Kansas in 2016.